AmeliaMN/deleting_facebook/README.md

 - [Downloaded all the photos I am tagged in](FacebookPhotosOfYou.md).
 There were methods available on the internet using Python (see, [gnmerritt](https://gnmerritt.net/deletefacebook/2018/04/03/fb-photos-of-me/), [jcontini](https://github.com/jcontini/fb-photo-downloader), and [KatyaRuth](https://github.com/KatyaRuth/photos-of-you)), but none of them worked with the current version of facebook (I think Facebook likely changed their API to make it more difficult to scrape this stuff).
 I'm not a Python person, so it was hard for me to debug what was not working about them.
 I wrote [my own code using RSelenium](FacebookPhotosOfYou.md) to do the browser stuff.
 It is highly inefficient, but it works!
 - Made sure the Apps and Websites I used facebook to log in to have alterate modes of access.
 - Go through my google sheet again and make sure I have other modes of contact for the folks I want to stay in touch with.
 [Didn't do a great job of this, but it's time to let go!]
-- Actually deleted my account!!
+- **Actually deleted my account!!**
--
+- [Parsed the birthday .ics file](parsing_birthdays.md) to save just the birthdays of people I want to stay in contact with.
+(I don't need 600+ birthday reminders on my calendar!)
+- Ordered prints of favorite photos from Spoonflower, organized them into a photo album.
+- Cleared cookies from my work computer, home computer, and phone

 In progress:

-- Parse birthday .ics file to save just the birthdays of people I want to stay in contact with.
-(I don't need 600+ birthday reminders on my calendar!)
-- Order prints of favorite photos
-- Clear cookies from my work computer, home computer, and phone
+- Write blog post about process

 ## What am I going to use instead?